NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 To do this we can use branches to work on separate tasks in parallel without changing our current branch, `main`.

-We didn't see it before but the first branch made is called `main`.
+You may not have noticed before, but the first branch made is called `main`.
 This is the default branch created when initializing a repository and is often considered to be the "clean" or "working" version of a repository's code.